-Glasgow Caledonian New York College (GCNYC) was founded by Scotland's Glasgow Caledonian University (GCU) which was established in 1875.
+Glasgow Caledonian New York College (GCNYC) was founded by Scotland's Glasgow Caledonian University (GCU) established in 1875.
 GCNYC is situated in SoHo in the borough of Manhattan, in close proximity to the heart of New York's globally recognized financial and fashion industries.
-Our GCNYC campus was launched in September 2013 by then University's Chancellor, Nobel Laureate, Presidential Freedom Medal and Congressional Gold Medal Winner, Professor Muhammad Yunus.
-In June 2017, the New York State Education Department granted Glasgow Caledonian New York College a Charter degree awarding authority.
+Our GCNYC campus was launched in September 2013 by the University's Chancellor, Nobel Laureate, Presidential Freedom Medal and Congressional Gold Medal Winner, Professor Muhammad Yunus.
+In June 2017, the New York State Education Department granted Glasgow Caledonian New York College a Charter with degree awarding authority.
 While GCNYC is an independent graduate college, it is strongly linked with GCU in the UK and GCU's partnership colleges, including the African Leadership College in Mauritius, the National University of Science and Technology of Oman and the Grameen Caledonian College of Nursing in Bangladesh.

+GCU was keen to invest in establishing a base in New York City because of the significant opportunities for intellectual, professional, cultural and business-related development that being in one of the most dynamic cities in the world would bring to our goal to provide education for the common good.
 GCNYC provides students with a relevant, diverse and enriching experience underpinned by a vibrant international, intellectual and cultural life, and a strong commitment to the common good.
-The campus attracts students from a wide range of backgrounds and from all over the world, and we pride ourselves in providing a friendly, supportive, modern and effective values-led learning environment for our students.
+The campus attracts students from a wide range of backgrounds and from all over the world, and we pride ourselves in providing a friendly, supportive, impactful and effective values-led learning environment for our students.